ember-learn/ember-blog/content/the-ember-times-issue-174.md

 👋 Emberistas! 🐹

-Listen and be amazed about native apps and Ember 🎙️, Keep up with the latest in template linting with the tailwindcss linter, Release of ember-browser-services ⚙️,
+Podcast on native apps and Ember, keep up with the latest in template linting with the tailwindcss linter, release of ember-browser-services, and real-world Ember roundup.
-Real-world Ember roundup 🙌

 ---